Tabs and Menus

 The menu commands under the Recruitment tab allow you allow you to work with the program's Recruitment and Applicant Tracking features.

-- Current Payroll - This menu provides options for working with recruitment-related tasks such as creating job postings, editing the custom questionnaires that will be completed by job applicants, managing job applications and reviewing job applicants along with their resumes and other submitted documents.
+- Recruitment- This menu provides options for working with recruitment-related tasks such as creating job postings, editing the custom questionnaires that will be completed by job applicants, managing job applications and reviewing job applicants along with their resumes and other submitted documents.

 The menu commands under the Inbox tab allow you allow you to work with the Inbox feature, a document storage facility that allows your employees to view their pay stubs, T4s and other documents online.
 It differs slightly from the other tabs in that it does not contain any further submenu commands.
 When this tab is selected, you are presented with the eNETInbox screen and its various features and controls.
 Refer to eNETInbox help page for more information on this feature.